acuarica/acuarica.github.io/content/post/reflections-on-growing-a-programmer.md

 The notes presented here are a sort of response to *Growing a Programmer*.
 They reflect my thoughts on the subject based on my experience as both a researcher and an educator.
-Although my experience is short, I believe I can contribute my two cents to the topic of how to *Grow a Programmer*.
+I believe I can contribute my two cents to the topic of how to *Grow a Programmer*.

 ## Goals